Bay Area Culture

 And are those “Concerts for Kids” really building a future audience?
 Or just satisfying a diversity requirement?

 The June concert was, in fact, an exception.
 The programming was innovative.
-Ravel’s “Mother Goose” with both the orchestra and the Alonzo King LINES Ballet on stage was a moving experience.
-Followed, unbelievably, by a rarely performed symphonic work with solo voice, partially staged, “Erwartung,” by Arnold Schoenberg.
+Ravel’s “Mother Goose” with both the orchestra and the Alonzo King LINES Ballet on stage was a moving experience, followed, unbelievably, by a rarely performed symphonic work with solo voice, partially staged, “Erwartung,” by Arnold Schoenberg.
 Exactly what the musicians are asking for.
 For his swan song, Esa got what he wanted.

-San Francisco Symphony’s $345 million endowment, however, came from my generation (1940s and 1950s) and my parents’ generation (1920s and 1930s).
-So, use it up on my generation, give yourselves a raise (which you deserve), travel the world (as other orchestras do), and run out the funds from that endowment.
+The San Francisco Symphony’s $345 million endowment, however, came from my generation (1940s and 1950s) and my parents’ generation (1920s and 1930s).
+So use it up on my generation, give yourselves a raise (which you deserve), travel the world (as other orchestras do), and run out the funds from that endowment.
 Then turn Davies Symphony Hall into something audiences will pay for: rock concerts, Beyoncé with strings.
 Millennials aren’t interested in San Francisco’s symphony, opera, ballet, or Museum of Modern Art—all under dire financial straits were it not for their endowments.
 Living a civilizational low, millennials do not patronize the arts.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.